jamf/NetSUS/docs/settings.md

 7. If there is sufficient space available, the Resize button will be enabled, click **Resize**.

-8. Restart the NetSUS Server for the additional storage to become available.
+8. Restart the NetSUSLP for the additional storage to become available.